 Take a closer look at the journey of a dragonfly:

-The larva leaves its egg.
-It goes into the water as a nymph.
+The larva leaves its egg and enters the water as a nymph.

-The nymph leaves the water as it molts one last time.
+The nymph leaves the water as its exoskeleton splits one last time.

-The adult waits for its new skin to harden.
+The dragonfly climbs out of its exoskeleton and waits for its new skin to harden.

 Ready for Flight

-The adult dragonfly opens its wings in the sunlight.
-Then it takes its first flight.
+The adult dragonfly unfurls its wings in the sunlight before taking its first flight.